rian39/notes/simondon_mode_tech_1989.md

 ### ch 2: regulative function of culture in the relation between human and the world of technical object

-- techniques as treated in encyclopaedisme: enthusiams attest to discovery of the  technicity of technical ensemble 113
+- techniques as treated in encyclopaedisme: enthusiams attest to discovery of the  technicity of technical element 113

 - alienation more profound than relation of property -- discontinuity between technical and human  117-118